SammieBarasa77/employee_performance/README.md

 ```
 ![Attrition before and after](https://github.com/SammieBarasa77/employee_performance/blob/main/assets/images/atrrition_before_and_after_promotion.png)

-### Insights and Visualizations
+### Insights, Findings and Visualizations
 The table compares employee attrition metrics before and after promotions.
 Below are the key findings:
+Findings

-1. Employee Count:
+1. Employee Count

 Pre-Promotion: 889 employees.

 Post-Promotion: 581 employees.

 There is a significant reduction in the number of employees post-promotion, possibly due to attrition or other factors.

-2. Attrition Count:
+2. Attrition Count

 Pre-Promotion: 127 employees left.

 Post-Promotion: 110 employees left.

 The attrition count decreased slightly after promotions.

-3. Attrition Rate:
+3. Attrition Rate

 Pre-Promotion: 14.29%.

 Post-Promotion: 18.93%.

 The attrition rate increased post-promotion, despite a lower attrition count.
 This is likely due to the smaller employee base post-promotion.

-Key Observations:
+Key Observations

+Attrition Rate Increase

-Attrition Rate Increase: The higher attrition rate post-promotion suggests that promotions may not have effectively retained employees.
+The higher attrition rate post-promotion suggests that promotions may not have effectively retained employees.
 This could indicate dissatisfaction with the promotion process, increased workload, or unmet expectations.

 Employee Base Reduction: The smaller employee base post-promotion could amplify the attrition rate, as the percentage is calculated over a smaller denominator.

-Potential Areas for Improvement:
+Potential Areas for Improvement

 Evaluate the promotion process to ensure it aligns with employee expectations.

 Address factors contributing to post-promotion attrition, such as workload, compensation, or role clarity.

 ### Dashboard
 ![Power BI Dashboard](https://github.com/SammieBarasa77/employee_performance/blob/main/assets/images/Screenshot%202024-11-18%20184425.png)
 Check out my Tableau dashboard for this very analysis on Tableau Public: 'https://public.tableau.com/app/profile/samuel.barasa/viz/EmployeePerformance_17320505489020/Dashboard2'